Meet Kubix š§©

 - Detects version bumps in the

-file - Builds static binaries for Linux, macOS, and Windows
+cargo.tomlfile - Builds static binaries for Linux, macOS, and Windows

 - Attaches them to a new GitHub release and tag

-, so cutting a new release is as easy as:
+All of this happens on push to main after merging dev, so cutting a new release is as easy as:

 cargo release

 Kubix is ready-to-go for anyone, anywhere - no Rust toolchain required.
-Just download, drop it in your $PATH
+Just download, drop it in your $PATH, and start kubing like a pro.

 Under the Hood